benfoxall/benfoxall.github.com/_posts/draft-wtcss-tbc.md

---
+---
+layout: post
+---

-mapping css to html
+* mapping css to html
-visualising css * html
+* visualising css * html
-seeing css
+* seeing css
-seeing how css interacts with a webpage application of css wtcss css and html visualising css css linking css to pages
+* seeing how css interacts with a webpage
---
+* application of css
+* wtcss
+* css and html
+* visualising css
+* css
+* linking css to pages

 # tl;dr

 You can see how css rules impact a page by visiting [this site][wtcss].
 I'm hoping that it helps me find how I can write more semantic / modular / wonderful css.

 * Why I built this

+CSS

 * What I hoped to see